quicwg/ack-frequency/draft-iyengar-quic-delayed-ack.md

 - Since the last acknowledgement was sent, `max_ack_delay` amount of time has passed.

-{{loss}} and {{batch}} section describes exceptions to this strategy.
+{{reordering}}, {{congestion}}, and {{batch}} describe exceptions to this strategy.

 An endpoint is expected to bundle acknowledgements when possible.
 Every time an acknowledgement is sent, bundled or otherwise, all counters and timers related to delaying of acknowledgments are reset.

+## Response to Reordering {#reordering}

+As specified in Section 13.3.1 of {{QUIC-TRANSPORT}}, endpoints SHOULD send an acknowledgement immediately on receiving a reordered ack-eliciting packet, unless the peer has sent a `disable_ack_on_reordering` transport parameter, described below:

+disable_ack_on_reordering (0xXXXX):

+: This optional transport parameter is sent by an endpoint that is reordering tolerant or expects reordering in the connection.
+An endpoint that receives this transport parameter MUST NOT send an immediate acknowledgement when reordering is observed, and MUST continue delaying acknowledgements as per
+  {{sending}}.
+This parameter is a zero-length value.

-## Expediting Loss and Congestion Signals {#loss}
+## Expediting Congestion Signals {#congestion}

-To expedite loss detection, endpoints SHOULD send an acknowledgement immediately on receiving an ack-eliciting packet that is out of order.
-Endpoints MAY continue sending acknowledgements immediately on each subsequently received packet, but they SHOULD return to using delay thresholds as specified above within a period of 1/8 x RTT, unless more ack-eliciting packets are received out of order.

-Similarly, packets marked with the ECN Congestion Experienced (CE) codepoint in the IP header SHOULD be acknowledged immediately, to reduce the peer's response time to congestion events.
+As specified in Section 13.3.1 of {{QUIC-TRANSPORT}}, an endpoint SHOULD immediately acknowledge packets marked with the ECN Congestion Experienced (CE) codepoint in the IP header.
+Doing so reduces the peer's response time to congestion events.

 ## Batch Processing of Packets {#batch}